vedaldi/practical-cnn-reg/doc/instructions.md

 dx = vl_nnrelu(x,p) ;
 ```

-### Backward mode in one layer {#part2.2}
+### Part 2.2: Backward mode for one layer {#part2.2}

-Implementing new building blocks in a network is conceptually quite easy.
-However, it is also quite easy to make silly mistakes in computing the derivatives analytically, or in implementing them in software.
-Therefore, it is *highly recommended* to check derivatives numerically if you implement your own.
-This is also useful to understand what the backward mode does, so we look at this problem next.

-Identify in `exercise2.m` the following code fragment and evaluate it, up to the visualization.
+Implementing new layers in a network is conceptually simple, but error prone.
+A simple way of testing a layer is to check whether the derivatives computed using the backward mode  approximately match the derivatives computed numerically using the forward mode.
+The next example, contained in the file `exercise2.m`, shows how to do this:

 ```.language-matlab
 % Forward mode: evaluate the convolution